KurtisEberhardt/k-old/Readme.md

 	- Add Keeps to Vaults
 	- Remove Keeps from Vaults

-### Deployment Time
-When you are ready to push you site live you can simply run the `npm run build` command within your wwwsrc

-This process will take your files from the **wwwsrc** directory and will minify them and put the minified files into your **wwwroot** directory

-This happens because of the config settings in  **wwwsrc/vue.config.js** changing the build paths to match the path to wwwroot as opposed to the default 'dist' folder

 ### Finished?
-> We only grade the BUILT project.
-Make sure you test it.
+> Make sure you test it.
 When You are finished submit your project to the gradebook and notify your instructor

 ### Some inspirational mocks